Darwish-md/TryHackMe/NetworkServices.md

 #### Hydra
 Hydra is a very fast online password cracking tool, which can perform rapid dictionary attacks against more than 50 Protocols, including Telnet, RDP, SSH, FTP, HTTP, HTTPS, SMB, several databases and much more.
 Command syntax is as following: `hydra -t <Number of parallel connections per target> -l <username> -P <wordlist.txt file path> -vV <Target_IP> <service like ftp, smb, etc>`.

+#### NMAP
+- To look for open ports in the most common 1000 ports: `nmap ip`
+- for all ports: `nmap -p- ip`, for range of ports `nmap -p x-y ip`
+- `-sV`: Enables service version detection.
+It attempts to determine the version of the running services on the target.
+- `-A`: Aggressive scan.
+It includes additional features like OS detection, script scanning, and traceroute.